Skip to content

 The method of determining whether a person lacks capacity is the Mental Capacity Assessment.
 Click here to access guidance on carrying out a Mental Capacity Assessment.

-There are 5 principles (values) that underpin the Mental Capacity Act.
+There are 5 core principles (values) that underpin the Mental Capacity Act.
 These are defined in section 1 of the Act and set out in the table below.

 Caption: TEXT